khalid-naami/khalid-naami.github.io/blog/2026-05-01-options-physics-synergy.md

 <!-- truncate -->

-Many traders treat the 'Greeks' as abstract math, but in reality, the options market is governed by a set of rigid physical laws.
-If you understand **Velocity** and **Acceleration**, you already understand the relationship between **Delta** and **Gamma**.
-On a professional desk, we don't just look at where the price is; we look at the kinetic energy of the position.
+While many participants perceive the 'Greeks' as abstract mathematical constructs, the options market operates under a regime of rigid, quasi-physical laws.
+If you grasp the fundamental relationship between **Velocity** and **Acceleration**, you possess the conceptual blueprint to understand the synergy between **Delta** and **Gamma**.
+On a professional desk, we don't just evaluate static price levels; we analyze the kinetic energy inherent in the position's structure.

 ![Delta and Gamma Synergy](/img/why-gamma-exposure-v2.webp)